-I sang along to ‘Mah Tovu‘ literally thousands of times before truly learning this story and finding it fascinating.
+I sang ‘Mah Tovu‘ literally thousands of times before truly learning this story.

 This song can be used in conjunction of study with Parshat Balak.